pyrkamarcin/CommonDataLayer/docs/architecture/edge_registry.md

 #### gRPC communication

-GRPC communication allows to access whole feature set of `ER` and is required for querying.
+GRPC communication allows accessing whole feature set of `ER` and is required for querying.
 List of available commands can be found in registry's [proto file](https://github.com/epiphany-platform/CommonDataLayer/tree/develop/crates/rpc/proto).

 #### Message queue communication